 • and jodykriss.net

-It also appears that in 2014 Sater took out this full page advert in New York real estate magazine The Real Deal:
+It also appears that in 2014 Sater took out a full page advert in New York real estate magazine The Real Deal (click here to view).

-And if that didn’t sate your appetite, here’s a full list of Sater’s confirmed anti-Kriss sites:
+And if that didn’t sate your appetite, here’s a full list of Sater’s verified anti-Kriss sites: